ADHD and Crying Easily in Adults: An NJ Emotional Guide

 What ADHD Burnout Means for Adults Managing ADHD Every Day

 ADHD is a neurodevelopmental condition more commonly associated with children.
-But, its rarely outgrown and thus often persists into adulthood.
+But, it’s rarely outgrown and thus often persists into adulthood.
 The National Institutes of Health states adults with ADHD have issues with regulating attention, organization, time management, emotional control, and impulse regulation.
-If they’ve had these issues since childhood, they’re likely gotten pretty good at masking these symptoms.
+If they’ve had these issues since childhood, they’re likely gotten pretty good at masking these symptoms when ADHD triggers rear their ugly heads.

 Doing that requires adults with ADHD burnout to monitor themselves constantly.
 That takes tons and tons of mental energy.
 Even basic tasks like staying focused, regulating emotions, managing deadlines, and appearing organized take that much more effort.
 But, the people around them don’t see that extra effort.